 By using BigQuery, developers can now get back to focusing on essential activities such as building queries to analyze business-critical data.
 Also, BigQuery’s REST API enables businesses to easily build App Engine-based dashboards and mobile front-ends.
 Companies can then truly unleash the power of this data and empower all the stakeholders of the organization to derive insights from this.

-Google BigQuery Advantages
+Advantages of Google BigQuery

 - Managed storage: One of the major benefits of BigQuery is its managed storage.
 BigQuery offers durable and persistent storage for your Data Warehouse and this helps you dramatically reduce your data operations.
 Tables are stored in an optimized columnar format.
 Each table is compressed and encrypted.
 All tables in BigQuery will accept streaming ingestion.
 Storage on BigQuery is durable and consistent seeing that each table is replicated across multiple data centers.
 With BigQuery, you also don’t have to worry about data replication and Disaster Recovery because in BigQuery, when you’re running in a regional configuration, your data is in multiple zones within a region, and when you’re running in a multi-region configuration, your data is spread across multiple geographically distinct regions.
 Therefore, you don’t have to worry about downtime from just a region or a zone going down because you’ll have that durability and consistency across regions.